Pranjal500/Fyle_Web_Development_assessment/README.md

 Tax Calculator Web App Readme file

+Their are three Files:-
+First File:-
-Files: index.html: Contains the structure of the web page, including the form for input and the modal for displaying results.
+index.html: This file Contains the structure of the web page, including the form for input and the modal for displaying results.

 styles.css: Custom CSS styles for styling the elements on the web page.